alvinr/docker-demo/mariadb/vote/README.md

 ## Cavets
 * has been tested on Docker 1.12.1
-* has been tested on os-x 10.10 & 10.11
+* has been tested on OS-X 10.11
 * scripts will create machines based on the vmwarefusion driver.
 If you don't have that, then you will need to make some changes
 * because boot2docker.iso is used, the locations of files will change if you use Ubuntu or something else.

+## Overview
+This shows a development life-cycle:
+- building an application in development
+- testing the application locally
+- using the development image, deploying into production -- adding a load balancer (HAProxy) infront of the Web application -- scaling the Web farm
+-- deploying a Galera (for HA) or Spider (for Scaling) MariaDB cluster

 ## Preparation